The First Writing Requirement

-- By successfully completing a First Writing Requirement Advanced course (ENWR 2510, 2000-level ENLT, or ENCW 2300 or 2600) and submitting an FWR-Plus form to the Writing Program office.
+- By successfully completing a First Writing Requirement Advanced course (ENWR 2510, 2000-level ENLT, or 2000-level ENCW) and submitting an FWR-Plus form to the Writing Program office.
 This option is available only to students scoring a 740 or above on the SAT's Evidence-Based Reading and Writing test or a 36 on the ACT English test.
 Link to FWR-Plus Form.

 - Note: Beginning in the Fall of 2017, the College will no longer grant exemptions from the First Writing Requirement to entering first-year students (except Echols Scholars.)